RidiculousPower/module-cluster/README.md

 * :before\_include\_or\_extend\_or\_subclass
 * :after\_include\_or\_extend\_or\_subclass

-Any of these declarations will return a reference to a {::Module::Cluster::InstanceController::HookController::ChainProxy Module::Cluster::InstanceController::HookController::ChainProxy} or a {::Module::Cluster::InstanceController::MultipleHookControllerProxy::ChainProxy Module::Cluster::InstanceController::MultipleHookControllerProxy::ChainProxy}.
+Any of these declarations will return a reference to a {::Module::Cluster::InstanceController::HookController::ChainedDefiner Module::Cluster::InstanceController::HookController::ChainedDefiner} or a {::Module::Cluster::InstanceController::MultipleHookControllerProxy::ChainedDefiner Module::Cluster::InstanceController::MultipleHookControllerProxy::ChainedDefiner}.
 Both have the same interface, so you don't need to worry about the difference.

 ## Hook Actions ##